Hancock County, Georgia: Politics

 Hancock County has been one of the most consistently Democratic counties in the entire nation since the Civil War.
-But the composition of the party voters and policies they support have undergone major changes since the late twentieth century, switching from whites to African Americans.
+However, the composition of the party voters and policies they support have undergone major changes since the late twentieth century, switching from whites to African Americans.

 The majority of county voters have voted for the Democratic presidential nominee in every election since 1852 except that of 1972, when George McGovern lost every county in Georgia.
 McGovern did perform better here than elsewhere in the state, losing by only 93 votes.
 Apart from Richard Nixon in that election, Barry Goldwater in 1964 was one of only two Republicans since at least 1912 to gain 30 percent of the county's vote.
 That year, most of the county's African-American majority was still largely disenfranchised and could not vote at all.
 The conservative white minority favored Goldwater because its traditional Democratic loyalties had frayed.
 In 2024, Donald Trump also managed to break 30% of the vote, the strongest showing for a Republican since 1972.

-In 1980 Hancock County gave "favorite son" candidate Jimmy Carter his second highest vote share in the nation.
-In 1984 it supported Walter Mondale, who won more than 76.6 percent of Hancock County ballots, making it his fourth-best county outside the District of Columbia.
+In 1980, Hancock County gave "favorite son" candidate Jimmy Carter his second highest vote share in the nation.
+In 1984, it supported Walter Mondale, who won more than 76.6 percent of Hancock County ballots, making it his fourth-best county outside the District of Columbia.
 He was otherwise within 3,819 votes of losing all fifty states.

+For elections to the United States House of Representatives, Hancock County is part of Georgia's 10th congressional district, currently represented by Mike Collins.
+For elections to the Georgia State Senate, Hancock County is part of District 26.
+For elections to the Georgia House of Representatives, Hancock County is part of District 128.